isoguv24/togethr/SUPABASE_SETUP.md

-# 🔧 Togethr Supabase Setup Guide
+# 🔧 unmute Supabase Setup Guide

-This guide will help you set up Supabase as the backend for your Togethr mental health platform.
+This guide will help you set up Supabase as the backend for your unmute mental health platform.

 ## 📋 Prerequisites